whaleymar/whalengine/README.md

     - moving in opposite direction as momentum completely negates it
     - trying to walk off platform in same direction it's moving is buggy

-# Animation
-- something to prevent syncing, maybe add a random amount of time to secondsPerFrame

 ## Non-ECS Systems
 - chunk loading/unloading
 - loading entity/map from file